priyanka5/testapp/readme.md

-Below are required only if docker image has to be pushed on registry ,otherwise local docker image can also be used for deploying application tag docker image, I pushed image on dockerhub
+Below are required only if docker image has to be pushed on registry ,otherwise local docker image can also be used for deploying application
+, I pushed image on dockerhub

 docker tag testappimage priyanka/testappimage